instructure/TinyColor/README.md

 # TinyColor

+### this is a fork of the original tinycolor2 npm module.
+Everything that was not needed to just provide the bits of functionality we use tinycolor2 for in @instructure/ui-color-utils has been removed

 ## JavaScript color tooling

 TinyColor is a small, fast library for color manipulation and conversion in JavaScript.
 It allows many forms of input, while providing color conversions and other color utility functions.
 It has no dependencies.